-Filling Seams and Sanding the Aircraft Model
+Filling Seams and Sanding Scale Model Aircraft

 Removing the seams and joint lines is necessary when building model airplanes.
 Many assemblies often result in unnatural gaps or cracks in the fitting.
 Among the most common problem areas are the wing roots and the mating lines between both sides of the fuselage.
 To produce an authentic looking aircraft model, I recommend the following technique.